40 Signs An Elder Loved One Needs Help

 • Evidence that a pet is not being cared for such as an empty water dish, filthy litter box, animal urine and feces in the house

-These red flags do indicate that supportive care is needed for the Activities of Daily Living (ADLS) on either a short term or long term basis.
+These red flags do indicate that supportive care is needed for the Activities of Daily Living (ADLS) and Instrumental Activities of Daily Living (IADLs) on either a short term or long term basis.

 Additionally, these red flags and the situation need to be discussed with your loved one’s doctor.